baconeta/baconeta-com/content/articles/ldjam-51-reflection/index.md

 ideas and early developments were all lining up, and not enough time on ensuring that everyone was equally able to contribute.

 It might be less that I failed, and more that I learnt a lot from this first few hours.
-I'll come back to reflecting deeper on this later.
+I'll come back to reflecting deeper on this in another blog post.

 I went to sleep at around 5.30am and let the team do what they do best.